-- iv. ask civil servants to do anything which is inconsistent with their obligations under the Civil Service Code: - v. behave towards permanent civil servants in a way which would be inconsistent with the standards set by the employing department for conduct generally; - vi. have responsibility for budgets or involvement in the award of external contracts: - vii. suppress or supplant the advice being prepared for Ministers by permanent civil servants although they may comment on such advice. - 8.
-Where any permanent civil servant has concerns about any request coming from a special adviser, they should discuss that concern with their line manager, the special adviser concerned, the Minister's Principal Private Secretary or their Permanent Secretary.
-If a civil servant feels for whatever reason that he or she is unable to do this then they may wish to raise the concern with departmental nominated officer(s) within the department or direct with the Head of the Home Civil Service or the Civil Service Commissioners. - 9.
-In order to enable special advisers to work effectively, departments may allocate permanent civil servants to provide support of a non-political nature.
+- iv. ask civil servants to do anything which is inconsistent with their obligations under the Civil Service Code; - v. behave towards permanent civil servants in a way which would be inconsistent with the standards set by the employing department for conduct generally; - vi. authorise the expenditure of public funds, have responsibility for budgets, or any involvement in the award of external contracts; - vii. exercise any power in relation to the management of any part of the Civil Service (except in relation to another special adviser); - viii. otherwise exercise any statutory or prerogative power; - ix. suppress or supplant the advice being prepared for Ministers by permanent civil servants although they may comment on such advice.

+8. Where any permanent civil servant has concerns about any request coming from a special adviser, they should discuss that concern with their line manager, the special adviser concerned, the Minister's Principal Private Secretary or their Permanent Secretary.
+If a civil servant feels for whatever reason that he or she is unable to do this then they may wish to raise the concern with departmental nominated officer(s) within the department or direct with the Cabinet Secretary or the Civil Service Commissioners.

+9. In order to enable special advisers to work effectively, departments may allocate permanent civil servants to provide support of a non-political nature.
 Special advisers should not be involved in issues affecting a permanent civil servant's career such as recruitment, promotion, reward and discipline, though their views may be sought as an input to performance appraisals provided these are written by permanent civil servants.